SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 #### Load testing
-Load testing is done in order to verify how well the application works under different defined loads (usually a particular number of users connected at once)
+Load testing is done in order to verify how well the application works under different defined loads (usually a particular number of users connected at once).

 #### Stress testing
 Stress testing is done in order to verify how well the